openalea/openalea/doc/source/contents.rst

 It's time to start writting documentation.
 Well, with Sphinx you will need to learn a new language, that is called **reST** for **restructuredText**.
 No worries, it is quite simple and you will get plenty of examples.
 Indeed, all those pages contains a link to the source code (see in the right sidebar), so it will be a good starting point.

-If you want to know more, we wrote a couple of tutorial to help you with **rest** syntax and Sphinx, which improves it and add new syntax on top of the original **reST** language.
+If you want to know more, here are two links.
+The quickstart allows you to start a sphinx project from scrach outisde OpenAlea so that you can test yourself reST.
+The second link is a summary of useful syntax used in reST and/or Sphinx.

 .. toctree::
     :maxdepth: 1

+    tutorial/quickstart
+    tutorial/rest_syntax
+    tutorial/sphinx_python_docstring

-    tutorial/rst_tutorial
+..    tutorial/rst_tutorial
-    tutorial/sphinx_tutorial
+..    tutorial/sphinx_tutorial

 Once you are familiar with reST, you can jump to your code to add documenation either directly in the docstrings of your python modules or inside the **doc/user** directory of your package using reST.